📚 Part of: BMET Resource Hub › Specs & Selection

 How IBP Signal Transmission Works

-Stage 1 — Excitation: The patient monitor supplies a constant DC excitation voltage (typically 4–8 VDC, most commonly 5 VDC) through the IBP cable to power the transducer's Wheatstone bridge circuit.
+Stage 1 — Excitation: The patient monitor supplies an excitation voltage (the BP22 interface accepts 4–8 V, most commonly 5 V) through the IBP cable to power the transducer's Wheatstone bridge circuit.
 This excitation voltage is critical — an incorrect voltage produces proportionally incorrect pressure readings.

 Stage 2 — Transduction: The disposable pressure transducer converts mechanical pressure (from the fluid column connected to the arterial catheter) into a proportional electrical signal.
 The Wheatstone bridge inside the transducer produces a differential millivolt output that varies linearly with applied pressure.
-Per ANSI/AAMI BP22, the standard transducer sensitivity is 5 µV/V/mmHg.
+Under ANSI/AAMI BP22, the long-standing industry-standard transducer sensitivity is 5 µV/V/mmHg — 5 microvolts of output per volt of excitation per mmHg of applied pressure.

 |---|---|---|

-Why these numbers matter for cable diagnosis: When you measure bridge resistance across the transducer connector pins and get a value outside the expected range (open circuit, near-zero, or asymmetric), the fault is in the transducer, cable, or connector — not the monitor.
+Why these numbers matter for cable diagnosis: When you measure bridge resistance across the transducer connector pins and get a value outside the expected range (open circuit, near-zero, or asymmetric between the excitation and signal pairs), the fault is in the transducer, cable, or connector — not the monitor.
 This is the first electrical test when an IBP channel shows "transducer disconnected" or gives erratic readings.
+Note that frequency response and overall measurement accuracy are governed by the whole fluid-filled catheter system (tubing, flush device, air bubbles) far more than by the cable, so cable testing isolates the electrical path specifically.

 IBP Transducer Connector Families